 be eligible for Kindergeld if they meet certain German unrestricted income tax payment obligations or other requirements.
 You can find out about the exact requirements from the

 In most cases it is the parents who are entitled to the money, not the children, though an exception can be made in the case of orphans, or parents whose whereabouts are unknown.

-Since 2016 an application for Kindergeld must include the child’s Tax ID number (steuerliche Identifikationsnummer).
-The new application forms have been changed accordingly.
+An application for Kindergeld must include the child’s Tax ID number (steuerliche Identifikationsnummer).
 This number is normally issued by the Federal Tax Office (Bundeszentralamt für Steueren – BZSt) shortly after a child is born and registered at the local Registry Office (Einwohnermeldeamt) in Germany.
 In the case of immigrant children, the number is assigned when the child is registered at the Einwohnermeldeamt.